©Photo by iStock: NataliaDeriabina

 While you absolutely shouldn’t feel you have to “settle” for dissatisfactory care, try to have an open mind and be prepared to embrace the Japanese way of doing things where need be.
 Many women find that they actually appreciate some such aspects despite being adamantly opposed at the outset.

-There are many great blogs and resources out there to help you find out more about giving birth in Japan.
+There are many great resources out there to help you find out more about giving birth in Japan.
 Two particularly helpful ones to check out are:

-Giving birth in Japan can be expensive.
+Giving birth in Japan can get expensive.
 Be careful to find out how much your birth will cost and how costs are levied.
-Costs will depend on a myriad of factors such as the specific care you require, the type of birth you opt for, whether you choose a private room and the duration of your stay at the birth facility.
-Note that some places require you to stay the full number of days after the birth, while others are more flexible which can reduce the overall cost.
+Costs will depend on a myriad of factors, such as the specific care you require, the type of birth you opt for, whether you choose a private room and the duration of your stay at the birth facility.
+Note that some places require you to stay for a full number of days after birth, while others are more flexible, which can reduce the overall cost.

 Here are some vocabulary you might want to familiarize yourself with when making inquiries: